apache/nuttx/Documentation/reference/user/10_filesystem.rst

 ``poll.h``
 ----------

-.. c:function:: int poll(struct pollfd *fds, nfds_t nfds, int timeout)
+.. c:function:: int poll(FAR struct pollfd *fds, nfds_t nfds, int timeout)

   Waits for one of a set of file descriptors to become ready to perform I/O. If none of the events requested (and no